ibartomeus/fundiv/README.md

 fundiv: analyzing functional trait diversity
 ========================================================

 This is a wrapper to Petchey and Gaston FD indexes and Laliberte FD package.
 Hence most code is borrowed from them.
-It has some additions, most notably the dendogram measures can also be weighted by abundance as implemented in Gagic, Bartomeus et al. (Submitted) paper.
+It has some additions, most notably the dendogram measures can also be weighted by abundance as implemented in Gagic, Bartomeus et al. (2015 Proc B http://rspb.royalsocietypublishing.org/content/282/1801/20142620 ).
 There is also a function to calculate several Evennes indexes.

-This version is in development, so please report bugs, etc...
+This version is functional, but in development, so please report bugs, etc...

 To install the package run: